GeoscienceAustralia/sira/docs/source/index.rst

   Written in Python, and there is no dependency on proprietary tools.
-It should run on OS X, Windows, and Linux platforms.
+It should run on OS X, Windows, and Linux platforms.|br|

 - **Flexible Facility Model:** |br|

-  :term:`Facility` data model is based on graph theory, allowing the user to develop arbitrarily complex custom facility models for simulation.
+  :term:`Facility` data model is based on graph theory, allowing the user to develop arbitrarily complex custom facility models for simulation.|br|

 - **Extensible Component Library:** |br|

-  User can define new instances of `component_type` (the building blocks of a facility) and link it to existing or custom fragility algorithms.
+  User can define new instances of `component_type` (the building blocks of a facility) and link it to existing or custom fragility algorithms.|br|

 - **Component Criticality Analysis:** |br|

-  Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and which component upgrades can most benefit the system.
+  Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and which component upgrades can most benefit the system.|br|

 - **Restoration Prognosis:** |br|

-  User can experiment with different levels of hazards and post-disaster resource allocation to gauge restoration times for facility operations.
+  User can experiment with different levels of hazards and post-disaster resource allocation to gauge restoration times for facility operations.|br|

 Contents